 After you open the file, save it in the new format.
 Click File, then click the Save As option, and choose Word Document (*.docx) as the filetype.
 Click Save.
 Now you’ve successfully converted a local HTML file to Word.
 That wasn’t so hard, was it?

-You can also choose the older Word 2003 and older format, which used the .doc extension.
+You can also choose the older Word 2003 and earlier format, which used the .doc extension.
 But I recommend the newer .docx file format because it uses compression, so it will take less space on disk.

 If you need to edit the document, I recommend editing after saving.
 That way, Word assumes you want to use Word formatting, and not the more limited HTML formatting.